 Claudiu-Lorand Maxim (b.
 1991) is a theatre producer and cultural manager.
 In 2013 and 2014 he graduated from the Theatre and Television Faculty (Department of Theatre Production) alongside the History and Philosophy Faculty (Department of Philosophy) of the Babeș-Bolyai University of Cluj Napoca.
 In 2016, he gained his Master’s degree in Performing Arts and Film from the same university.
 He is a founding member of the Reciproca Association (founded in 2014).
 From 2015, he is the initiator and director of the Focus Atelier workshop and debate platform, with two editions till date.
 From the same year, he has been manager of the Troc Educational Theatre Network, organised by the Reciproca Association in partnership with the Replika Educational Theatre Centre and the Reactor Creation and Experiment.
 He worked as a Theatre Producer for the Romedin Project, organised by the Desire Foundation and the Tranzit Foundation; as an Assistant Producer at the 8th edition of the Temps D’Images International Festival, Cluj-Napoca; and as a resident producer at the RAP – Residences, Workshops, Publics project in 2015, organised by the National Dance Centre Bucharest and the ColectivA Association.
 He is the producer of shows such as 9 din 10/9 out of 10 and Poker directed by Leta Popescu, shows co-produced by the Reciproca Association and the Reactor Creation and Experiment Space.

 Anastasia Oprea completed her Bachelor studies in International Relations and European Studies at the Letters Faculty, University of Bucharest, in 2008.
-After seeing a bewildering documentary regarding sexual violence in the DRC, she decided her subsequent studies and research should help her understand both the facts presented, as well as the impact the documentary had had on her.
-Hence, she attended a Master in Conflict and Crisis Management at the Babeș-Bolyai and in 2013 obtained an MSc in African studies from the ISCTE – University Institute of Lisbon.
-Her dissertation “Gender, sexual violence and securitization in two (western) media discourses on DRC” discussed media representations of sexual violence within African conflict contexts.
+She attended a Master in Conflict and Crisis Management at the Babeș-Bolyai and in 2013 obtained an MSc in African studies from the ISCTE – University Institute of Lisbon.
 Since 2015 she is pursuing a PhD in International Relations and Conflict Resolution at the Economics School of the University of Coimbra.
-Her PhD fellowship is being financed by the Portuguese Foundation for Science and Technology.
-Her research project is focused on (un)doing European citizenship through every day practices, from the perspective of its emancipatory potential.
-The empirical part of her thesis is centered on European eco-village communities.
-Her research interests include: feminism & gender studies, queer IR, European & citizenship studies, post/decolonialism, political ecology, performance studies, political art.
+Her research project is focused on (un)doing European citizenship through every day practices, the empirical part of her thesis being centered on European eco-village communities.
+She first came to Telciu in 2017, when she attended the Telciu Summer School as a participant.
+Subsequently, she obtained a fellowship at the Center, which allowed her to develop her communication and project management skills in the following years.

 Board of Directors